 East Wind is a community fueled by the needs and visions of its members.
 The work here is incredibly varied.
-East Winders may participate in anything from agricultural work on the ranch, gardens, and in the woods; to childcare, cooking, food processing, and housekeeping in community; to office work or production in our factory, among virtually endless other possibilities.
+East Winders may participate in anything from agricultural work on the ranch, gardens, and in the woods; to childcare, cooking, food processing, and housekeeping in community; to office work or production in our factory.
 A great number of things must come together to keep a community of our size fed, clothed, sheltered, comfortable, and financially secure.
-We expect all members to contribute their fair share, taking age and ability into account.
+All members and visitors are expected to contribute their fair share, taking age and ability into account.

 East Wind minimally assigns labor to its members and each member is largely free to choose their own work.
 The exception to this is a rotating monthly assignment of HTA (hard to assign) labor, consisting of kitchen and dining hall cleaning duties.
 HTA shifts are once a week for two hours, and there are about fifty shifts to complete each week which means that not every member will have an HTA shift every month.
-There is also an industrial quota set on a weekly basis which requires members to work a certain number of hours in our nut butters business or making rope sandals (the number cannot be larger than eight and is usually lower than four).
+There is also an industrial quota set on a weekly basis which requires members to work a certain number of hours in income generating labor areas (the number cannot be larger than eight and is usually lower than four).
 East Wind Community and its businesses have no employees.
 Each member is an equal owner.
 There are a wide range of jobs within our businesses, including work in the factory (roasting, production, sanitation, etc), work in the warehouse (shipping and pallet repair), and work in the offices (general management, marketing & sales, accounting, etc).

 Obviously, it is important that all members do their fair share and truthfully record their labor.
 This system sometimes creates problems when individuals are suspected of not honestly recording hours.
 Because there are only seventy five people living here it becomes evident when a member is having difficulty contributing.
 Through our Legispol policies, a member can be called to be transparent about their labor if enough members desire it.
 If a member falls below -105 hours (three full weeks of labor “in the hole”), he or she will be taken to a meeting to address the problem.
 Though the system isn’t perfect, most of us love the freedom, flexibility, and independence it allows us.
 We are our own bosses, and we are free to choose the work that best suits us.
 Though it may be difficult for some newcomers to plug in at first, long term members are usually looking for help and are glad to direct visitors towards useful labor.
 Most find their own niche in community in due time.